alanwhite1203/alanwhite1203.github.io/FiCallableBond.md

 	The zero coupon bond price is B(t,X;T)=D(T)exp(-H(t)X-0.5H^2 (t)ζ(t))

-	LGM Assumption
 	The LGM model is mathematically equivalent to the Hull-White model but offers Significant improvements in calibration stability and accuracy.
 	More accurate and stable in sensitivity calculation.
 	The state variable is normally distributed under the appropriate measure.
 	The LGM model has only one stochastic driver (one-factor), thus changes in rates are perfected correlated.

-	LGM calibration
-	Match today’s curve
-At time t, X(0)=0 and H(0)=0.
-Thus Z(0,0;T)=D(T).
-In other words, the LGM automatically fits today’s discount curve.
-	Select a group of market swaptions.
-	Solve parameters by minimizing the relative error between the market swaption prices and the LGM model swaption prices.

-	Valuation Implementation
-	Calibrate the LGM model.
-	Create the lattice based on the LGM: the grid range should cover at least 3 standard deviations.
-	Find the underlying swap value at each final note.
-	Conduct backward induction process iteratively rolling back from final dates until reaching the valuation date.
-	Compare exercise values with intrinsic values at each exercise date.
-	The value at the valuation date is the price of the callable bond.